LiberTEM/LiberTEM/docs/source/udf.rst

    corrected_tile = tile * gain_map

 These optimizations are only possible if you have access to data from more than one frame.
-But for very large frames, another problem arises: a stack of frames would be too large to efficiently handle, as it would no longer fit into even the L3 cache, which is the largest cache in most CPUs.
+For very large frames, another problem arises: a stack of frames would be too large to efficiently handle, as it would no longer fit into even the L3 cache, which is the largest cache in most CPUs.
 For these cases, we support a tiled reading and processing strategy.
-Tiled means we split the frame into disjoint rectangles.
-A tile then is the data from a single rectangle for multiple frames.
+Tiled means we slice the frame into disjoint rectangular regions.
+A tile then is the data from a single rectangular region for multiple frames.

 For example, in case of K2IS data, frames have a shape of `(1860, 2048)`.
 When reading them with the tiled strategy, a single tile will contain data from 16 subsequent frames, and each